 Manuscripts should be 48-120 pages, double spaced, 12 point, Times New Roman or similar typeface.

 Simultaneous submissions of the same manuscript to other publishers or contests are acceptable but please notify us by email (firstname.lastname@example.org) if your manuscript has been accepted elsewhere.

-- While translations and manuscripts in languages other than English are not acceptable, manuscripts that occasionally use words from other languages are perfectly fine.
+While translations and manuscripts in languages other than English are not acceptable, manuscripts that occasionally use words from other languages are acceptable and welcome.

 No revisions of submitted manuscripts will be allowed during the contest.

 This contest is read blind.
 Do not include a bio or acknowledgements page with your manuscript.
 All manuscripts must be read anonymously by our readers, editors, and judge.
 Manuscripts should include one title page with the manuscript’s title only.
 You may also include a table of contents.
 Manuscripts that do not adhere to this guideline will be immediately eliminated.

 Unfortunately, no. The contest is open only to writers currently living in the Southern states listed in the guidelines.
 If you don't currently live in one of those states you are ineligible for the prize.
 You must currently live in one of the listed Southern states and have lived there for 24 consecutive months.

 Yes!
 As long as you've lived in the South, moving between states is fine.

 If your question is not answered above, email email@example.com.